rstropek/git-fundamentals/labs/0020-local-repo.md

 You are a web developer and you have to develop a new website from scratch.
 You want to use Git for version control.

-Note that the commands shown in this document assume that your current working directory is
+This lab assumes that you have correctly set up your local environment as shown in the previous [*Setting up Your Git Environment* lab](0010-setup.md).

 ## Creating the Repository